enter the void guuuuuurl!

 2. Posted the Balthus painting below without making the same considerations.
 Why?
 Because I was thinking about women, wasn’t thinking about power…this is my sexist shit at work I think.
 But I’m also thinking about how this painting didn’t strike me as an image of rape when I saw it, it just didn’t register that way, it seemed like people having sex with each other, and now I’m scratching my head wondering if it’s just taboo trash that is an artful pleasing way of projecting harm out into the world. :/

-Anonymous asked: can you put a trigger warning for rape on the balthus guitar lesson? a dude painted it and it's clearly showing the mother figure 'playing' the girl like the instrument itself. it's not consensual at all and really needs a warning.
+Anonymous said: can you put a trigger warning for rape on the balthus guitar lesson? a dude painted it and it's clearly showing the mother figure 'playing' the girl like the instrument itself. it's not consensual at all and really needs a warning.

 yes, of course. sorry i didn’t think of it myself, and sorry for any harm i might have caused.